 And even if you’re single, it’s important to understand these principles too.
 Especially when it comes to knowing when work is done, so you can really enjoy your time to play.

 If you do any kind of work from home, do you work on a schedule?
-How do you make sure you keep business and non-business related things separate?
+How do you make sure you keep business and non-business-related things separate?

-Thanks you so much for your support, and I hope you found this post valuable as a blogger, entrepreneur, employee, husband, wife, or person.
+Thank you so much for your support, and I hope you found this post valuable as a blogger, entrepreneur, employee, husband, wife, or person.